Online Fraud Protection – What is it?

 - Create a significantly positive ROI when using our forensics

-- Recover lost money and prevent data breaches
+- Help identify users to recover lost money and prevent data breaches

 - Provide more transparency to network administrators